 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our Site.

-For the purposes of the applicable data protection legislation, the controller is Le Bistrot Pierre Limited of Milton Chambers, 19 Milton Street, Nottingham, NG1 3EU.
+For the purposes of the applicable data protection legislation, the controller is Bistrot Pierre 1994 Ltd of Milton Chambers, 19 Milton Street, Nottingham, NG1 3EU.